delonlee01/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you minimize the User Guide Window** and then use the `User Guide` menu, or the keyboard shortcut `F1` again, the original User Guide Window will remain minimized, and no new User Guide Window will appear.
-The remedy is to manually restore the minimized User Guide Window.

 --------------------------------------------------------------------------------------------------------------------